I’ve deleted all my social media accounts.

 I feel that I've become better at living in the moment.
 More present.
 More mindful.
 Learning to enjoy time spent with my husband and toddler without distractions.

 Don’t get me wrong, I totally still have fractured attention.
-I still check my phone compulsively (there’s nothing to check but I haven’t broken that habit yet!).
-I have to stop myself using other forms of distraction (like watching TED Talks on my phone!).
+I still check my phone compulsively (I haven’t broken that habit yet!).
+I still catch myself using my phone to fill in downtime or pacify boredom, but now it’s with TED Talks or YouTube tutorials instead of social media.
 It’s definitely a work in progress, but I’m getting there!

 The most positive benefit is that I’ve become aware of how much I was measuring my happiness and success by comparing myself to those my-life-is-perfect-and-shiny messages that everyone shares on social media.
 So now, instead of viewing my life through a lens of “will this impress my friends?”
 I’m starting to think “What is important to me?
 What will make me genuinely happy?
 Which relationships matter?”